tooevangelist/paysuper-docs/content/docs/payments/fulfillment.md

 {{< /columns >}}

 Using the handler you can obtain information from the webhook's `object` parameter in the payload about the customer and payment.
-With this comprehensive data, you can execute your server side-code and fulfil the payment.
+With this comprehensive data, you can execute your server-side code and fulfil the payment.

 ## Email receipts